Positively Putney BID wants to hear from its members and anyone else who is interested in the organisation or Putney town centre.

 Nicola Grant born and bred in Wandsworth has always enjoyed spending time in Putney.
 She has worked in regenerating town centres for the last fifteen years and is a fellow of the Institute of Place Management.
 Nicola led the BID development during 2016 and was appointed as the Executive Director for the Putney BID Company.
 Nicola is responsible for ensuring the BID objectives are delivered.

 Pamela studies Business Management and Economics and is in her last year of studies at a local University in London and has come to know Putney well since moving from Kent.
-As a part-time office manager, Pamela is responsible for assisting in operations, the brand and the destination of the BID business plan.
+Pamela is responsible for assisting in operations, the brand and the destination of the BID business plan.

 The Welcome People BID Ambassadors